ddatunashvili/ddatunashvili/README.md

-## Web Designer, Python Developer and Lecturer
+## Web Designer, Python Developer and Professor
 <br>
 My name is Davit Datunsahvili I'm a Front End Developer based in Georgia ☀️.
 I describe myself as a passionate developer who loves coding, open source, and the web platform ❤️.